mat-yo/TeamNottchat/readme.md

 ## Installation
 - Clone the file from https://github.com/mat-yo/TeamNottchat.git
-- Run install.bat file
+- Run TeamNottchat_install.bat file

 ## Usage
-Run main.py file
+Run TeamNottchat_main.py file

 ## License
 This program is license free.
 Feel free to modify and use it.